 Reporting to the Dean of Academic Support and Learning Technologies and interacting closely with the Adult-Education College and Career Educational Leadership (ACCEL) Executive Director, Adult School Transition Specialists, and adult education consortia, this position assists with programs and services to support adult education students' transition to community college.
-This position is a temporary, grant funded position funded by the ACCEL Adult Education Block Grant and the position may be eliminated once the grant funding has been exhausted.

 Under direction, the Transition Coordinator will work in partnership to implement the requirements outlined in the Adult Education Block Grant for San Mateo County Community College District (SMCCCD).
 This position requires extensive interaction with individuals from different cultural and professional backgrounds.
 The Transition Coordinator will need to maintain robust partnerships with faculty, staff, students, and administrators from both the Adult School and Community Colleges.
 A close relationship with the Planning Research and Institutional Effectiveness Office, Assessment Center, Counseling Department, Financial Aid, Learning Center, Admissions and Records, Professional Development, and Career and Technical Education (CTE) and English Learner Services (ESL) Departments is critical.
 The Coordinator will work with faculty to develop CTE curricular pathways, as well as perform services, in collaboration with other college staff in the following areas; student recruitment, orientation, special events, tours, individual and specialized programs to support current and potential program participants